rajprashant84/countries-app/README.md

 - **Axios**: A promise-based HTTP client for making requests to the REST Countries API.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **React Context API**: For state management across the application.
+- **React Hooks**: For managing state and side effects in functional components.
 - **React Testing Library**: For testing React components.
 - **Jest**: A delightful JavaScript testing framework.